You’re probably aware of diabetes and gangrene but do you know the connection?

 If you have developed gangrene because of diabetes and PAD, an atherectomy could be the treatment you need.

 If you have diabetes then it’s vital to attend regular vascular screening to assess your risk of developing PAD and provide a diagnosis at its early stages.
-To find out more about screening and the treatment of PAD, call MINT today or book an appointment online.
+To find out more about screening and the treatment of PAD, call MINT today or book an appointment online at one of our 5 clinics, including the latest addition in Chicago, IL.

 By taking early and aggressive steps to heal and preserve your lower limbs and extremities, we can help prevent amputation.